What immigrant gardens reveal about access, survival, and belonging

-As gardeners across the region started to make their way back outside this spring, we set out (as we have in previous issues) to meet gardeners and chat with them about their aspirations, plans, and projects for the season.
-This time we had a very specific goal in mind, and to say we struggled to achieve it is an understatement.
+As gardeners across the region began making their way back outside in the spring, we set out — as we had in previous issues — to meet people in their gardens and talk with them about their plans, aspirations, and projects for the season.

-Many of the people we talked to did not want to be identified by name, nor did they want to have their name associated with their words or their picture.
-While we did learn about some new vegetables and observed some interesting trellises and barriers that were being built, the most important lessons came in the understanding that this will be an ongoing challenge, and that we need to understand the truths buried in the quotes we did get.
+Many of the people we spoke with did not want to be identified by name, nor did they want their words or images publicly associated with them.
+While we did learn about unfamiliar vegetables and notice inventive trellises and growing methods, the most important insights came from the few statements people were willing to share — and from what those statements revealed beneath the surface.

 “Most people have no clue about the people who have to depend on home gardens because other food systems don’t serve them.”